noizhardware/ML-bao/README.md

 * Pearson's correlation index

 ## TODO:
-* make a library of functions for file-access and parsing//data-preprocessing
+* make a library of functions for file-access (CSV, TSV) and parsing//data-preprocessing
 * linear regression with arbitrary-sized matrices
 * time series